Been Fit at Fit Werx Before? Have Things Changed? Time for a Review?

-Like a New Bike Fit or an Existing Bike Fit, you will receive a digital workbook that documents your position and technique before and after your fitting and includes all the key measurements needed to establish your position on any bike.
+Like your initial fitting, you receive a digital workbook that documents your position and technique before and after your fitting and includes all the key measurements needed to establish your position on any bike.

-Time: 2-3 hours.
-The information from this fitting can be used anytime in the future to help you find the right new bike and the majority of the cost of this fit may be credited towards the purchase of a new bike through Fit Werx at anytime.
+The information from this fitting can be used anytime in the future to help you find the right new bike at anytime.
+Partial credit for this fitting towards a new bike is frequently available.
 Contact us for additional information or to schedule.

 To read more about motion capture analysis for bicycle fitting, click here.